 On three separate occasions between September 2005 and March 2007, medical professionals assured Ms Fahey that she did not have breast cancer.
 However, 19 months after the initial diagnosis, it transpired that she had Grade 3 invasive cancer.
 She had to undergo a mastectomy three days later.

 Reports Show Hospitals’ Continual Failure to Diagnose Breast Cancer

 A report into the matter found that there had been a significant and avoidable delay by Barrington’s Hospital in diagnosing Ms Fahey’s cancer.
 A second report founds that two medical professionals made significant errors at University Hospital Galway.
-It is terrifying that a single patient can be the victim of 3 cancer misdiagnoses over 19 months across 4 doctors and 2 hospitals.
+It is of great concern that a single patient can be the victim of 3 cancer misdiagnoses over 19 months across 4 doctors and 2 hospitals.

 Barrington’s Hospital commissioned their own report into their breast care services.
 This report was highly critical and led to the hospital withdrawing voluntarily from providing such care.

 HIQA carried out a Fitness to Practice Inquiry which found Dr Geagea incompetent.
 Dr Geagea was a Finnish doctor working on a locum contract.
 He had already been disciplined by Finnish authorities twice for incompetence before he came to Ireland.
-He was the only doctor disciplined, though he was only responsible for the final 3 weeks of the delay, he was also the only non-Irish doctor and no longer even worked in the country.
+He was the only doctor disciplined, though he was only responsible for the final 3 weeks of the delay.

 The HSE acknowledge the contribution Ms Fahey has made to breast cancer services in Ireland.
 Huge advances in symptomatic breast care were made as a result.